OldManUmby/Sundered-Shadows/Manuscript/10-Characters.md

 # CHARACTERS

-This section covers the rules for creating a player character (PC).
+This section contains rules for creating a player character (PC).

 ## Ancestry